lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying actual bottlenecks."

 In more detail, this quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure bugs.
 It's better to write clear and straightforward code initially, then use data-driven approaches to identify where optimizations are genuinely needed and will have the most significant impact.

+# 2024-01-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use task management tools, such as Trello or Asana, to help organize and prioritize your tasks.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to outline the goals, milestones, deadlines, resources, etc. ahead of time.
+Creating a detailed plan will ensure there are no surprises and that everyone is on the same page.
+It will also help to allocate time and resources effectively.
+3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital.
+Following best practices, like using version control (e.g., Git), organizing code into logical folders, using concise variable and function names, will make your code more readable and maintainable.
+Additionally, keeping track of your progress through code reviews, commit logs, or project management software will give you a clear picture of what still needs to get done.